AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-asset-rules.md

 <a id="opIdAssetRules_Get Progress"></a>

-Returns a description of the progress of the most recent execution of the rule and any errors.
+Gets a description of the progress of the most recent execution of the rule and any errors.

 <h3>Request</h3>